 About The Author - Hattie Holden Edmonds

 After doing a B.A in German at Exeter university and living in Berlin, Hattie returned to London to work for ten years as the UK correspondent to the German teenage magazine Bravo.
 Here she interviewed musicians, film and pop stars, as well as editing the environmental pages.
 Next she became the in-house writer at Comic Relief, working on comedy projects with amongst others, Richard Curtis, Dawn French, Steve Coogan and Sacha Baron Cohen.
 She also covered more serious issues, including child carers, Rwandan widows and Sierra Leonean child soldiers.
-Now she writes full time while volunteering for the homeless charity Refettorio Felix and the environmental educational charity Global Generation.
+Now she writes full time while taking part in Social Prescribing projects.
+She is also the founder and manager of the House of Talents, a community of artists, writers, performers, confidence coaches and mindfulness teachers.
+Over the years she has taught relaxation practices and creative writing at the environmental and educational charity Global Generation, the homeless project Refettorio Felix and patients at the Pembridge Palliative care unit.